 Third, I was the lead volunteer at God's Closet on the first Saturday of the month from 2006 to 2014.
 It's a charity in East St. Paul that provides free clothes, household goods, books, and toys to low-income people who live near the area.

 I dated and then was married to my late-husband Karl from 1993 to 2009.
-He unexpectedly died of a heart attack at age 39.
-As a result, I'm the only parent to our son Alexander, 22, and our daughter Megan, 17.
+He unexpectedly died of a heart attack at age 39 due to heredity.

-Through ChristieLegal, I provide efficient, affordable, and friendly paralegal services in family law - divorce, custody, and child support.
+Through ChristieLegal, I provide efficient, affordable, and friendly mediator and paralegal services in family law - divorce and custody - to people who live in MN.